ncri/ajaxify_rails/README.md

 ### Extra Content

 Sometimes you need to do non trivial modifications of the layout whenever the content in the main content area of your site changes.
-Ajaxify Rails allows you to attach arbitrary html to ajaxified requests.
+Ajaxify allows you to attach arbitrary html to ajaxified requests.
 This extra html is then stripped from the main content that is inserted in the content area.
 But before that a callback is triggered which can be used to grab the extra content and do something with it.
-To use this feature you need to provide a method ajaxify_extra_content in your ApplicationController:
+To use this feature you need to provide a method `ajaxify_extra_content` in your ApplicationController:

     def ajaxify_extra_content
       ... your extra html ...